rdkcentral/ut-core/README.md

 . /opt/rdk/2.0/environment-setup-cortexa9t2-vfp-rdk-linux-gnueabi
 ```

-4. Once to use cross developement toolchain in the current shell, you need to source the environment setup script.
+4. Once to use cross development toolchain in the current shell, you need to source the environment setup script.

 ```bash
 chmod +x  /opt/rdk/2.0/environment-setup-cortexa9t2-vfp-rdk-linux-gnueabi`